-Once you file a legal separation the matter is set for a temporary order hearings.
-At this hearing, either by agreement or after a hearing, a temporary order enters.
-This order is temporary and will deal with all things of the marriage including child custody and visitation on a temporary basis.
+Once you file a legal separation the matter is set for a temporary order hearing.
+At this hearing, either by agreement or after a hearing, a temporary order is entered.
+This order is temporary and deals with all things related to the marriage.
+This includes things like child custody and visitation on a temporary basis.
+It may also include spousal support and division of marital debt.
 If you and your spouse resolve your marital problems you can file to dismiss the case.
 If on the other hand you can’t resolve the problem, the separation agreement can convert in to a divorce filing.

 Purpose of Legal Separation:

-The policy behind a legal separation is that the parties may take additional time before divorce to reconcile.
-Sometimes a simple breathing period is necessary.
-Perhaps during the short time the couple will be able to sort through their problems.The reality of the situation is that sometimes this is in fact the case.
-As a Tulsa divorce attorney I’ve filed both separations and divorces where the parties later reconciled.
-Till this day those same clients come by my office for what ever reason and they’ve remained married.
+The policy behind legal separation is to give the parties additional time to reconcile before divorce.
+Sometimes a simple breathing period is enough.
+Perhaps during this short time the couple is be able to sort through their problems.The reality of the situation is that sometimes this is in fact the case.
+As a divorce attorney I’ve filed many separations that ultimately end in reconciliation.

 Oklahoma Separation Requirements:

-Tulsa's Local Legal Separation Lawyers
+Tulsa's Local Family & Divorce Lawyers

 Are you looking for Tulsa attorneys who will fight aggressively for you?
-Our team of legal separation attorneys have the experience needed in Oklahoma law to secure the outcome you deserve.
+Our team of family & divorce attorneys have the experience needed in Oklahoma law to secure the outcome you deserve.